Case study · Murcia, primary care

 Universal service, homogeneous rollout across the Region

-The Murcia Health Service's challenge was not to equip a single building, but to design a system replicable across every health centre and clinic, with a common installation, responsibility and outreach guide.
+The Murcia Health Service's challenge was not to equip a single building, but to design a system replicable across every health center and clinic, with a common installation, responsibility and outreach guide.

 § The solution

-A NaviLens code next to every label in the centre.
+A NaviLens code next to every label in the center.

-Every door at Floridablanca —reception, numbered consulting rooms, breastfeeding room, nursing, emergencies, restrooms— gets a NaviLens code next to its institutional label.
-The colour tag on a black background is detected by a phone camera from several metres, with no need to focus.
+Every door at Floridablanca—reception, numbered consulting rooms, breastfeeding room, nursing, emergencies, restrooms—gets a NaviLens code next to its institutional label.
+The color tag on a black background is detected by a phone camera from several yards, with no need to focus.

 Pointing the free NaviLens or NaviLens GO app, the patient hears the room's name, its purpose and practical instructions in narrated audio, easy-read text, pictograms or sign language.